Perspective | This much we know: Masks are good. It’s time to be more specific about them.

-The Centers for Disease Control (CDC) and others have changed recommendations about masks because the scientific consensus has changed as more has became known about the virus.
+The Centers for Disease Control and Prevention (CDC) and others have changed recommendations about masks because the scientific consensus has changed as more has become known about the novel coronavirus.
 For example, with most infectious diseases, the sicker you are and the longer you’ve been ill, the more infectious you are.
 This isn’t how covid-19 spreads.
 Studies have found that the amount of virus in the mouth and nose of an infected person is highest in the days before and soon after they feel sick, then decreases steadily.
-With covid-19’s close cousin, SARS, it’s the opposite — viral load increases steadily over the first seven to 10 days.
+With covid-19’s close cousin, severe acute respiratory syndrome, it’s the opposite — viral load increases steadily over the first seven to 10 days.
 Studies then emerged showing that a high proportion of infected people didn’t feel sick but had large quantities of virus in their mouth and nose and could spread the virus.
-This series of findings is what prompted the CDC to recommend masks.
+These findings prompted the CDC to recommend masks.

 Masks are highly effective at protecting others and at least somewhat effective at protecting ourselves.
 One analysis from Germany suggested a 47 percent reduction in virus spread just from mask-wearing, and another study suggested that three quarters of a country’s increase could be prevented by mask use.
-Had the United States adopted mask use earlier, this might have translated into a hundred thousand fewer deaths, millions fewer lost jobs and businesses, and a faster economic recovery.
+Had the United States adopted mask use earlier, this might have translated into a hundred thousand fewer deaths, millions fewer lost jobs and businesses and a faster economic recovery.

 Mask mandates work.
 In South Carolina, locales with mask mandates had a 46 percent greater decrease in covid-19 cases than locales without mask mandates.
 In Kansas, counties that adopted mask mandates had a striking reduction in cases.